Sarah Mesko 'Through the Years' with Lyndon Meyer

 The Other Mozart

-Sylvia Milo’s award-winning ‘The Other Mozart is the true, untold story of Nannerl Mozart, the sister of Amadeus - a prodigy, keyboard virtuoso and composer, who performed throughout Europe with her brother to equal acclaim, but her work and her story faded away, lost to history.
+Sylvia Milo’s award-winning ‘The Other Mozart' is the true, untold story of Nannerl Mozart, the sister of Amadeus - a prodigy, keyboard virtuoso and composer, who performed throughout Europe with her brother to equal acclaim, but her work and her story faded away, lost to history.
 The one-woman drama is set in and on a magnificent 18-foot dress, created to fill and spill over the entire stage.
-‘The Other Mozart’ is based on facts, stories and lines pulled directly from the Mozart family's humorous nand heartbreaking letters.
+‘The Other Mozart’ is based on facts, stories and lines pulled directly from the Mozart family's humorous and heartbreaking letters.

 Trout Steak Revival

 Ever since winning the 2014 Telluride Bluegrass Festival Band Competition, Trout Steak Revival has quickly become a quintessential Colorado band.
-The band won an Emmy Award for a soundtrack they contributed to a Rocky Mountain PBS.
+The band won an Emmy Award for a soundtrack they contributed to Rocky Mountain PBS.
 They collaborate with school children in mentoring programs in Denver and Steamboat Springs.
 Their music is featured on Bank of Colorado’s radio and television advertisements.
 Most recently, Westword named them Denver’s Best Bluegrass Band, and they were nominated as a Momentum Band of the Year by the International Bluegrass Music Association.

 Salma El Assal

 Originally from El Obain in western Sudan, Salma El Assal has a magnificent voice that hails the roots of Sudanese culture.
 With her birth name literarily meaning "Honey Sweet Salma," Salma El Assal was born to sing and spread love through her music.
 Her style has its own unique and authentic flavor.
 Some describe the sound as a blend of reggae based in African origins, and her dynamic and powerful voice has been compared by her fans to that of the legendary Queen of Soul, Aretha Franklin.
+This production is co-sponsored by the King Fahd Center for Middle East Studies.

 Russian pianist Ilya Yakushev, with many awards and honors to his credit, continues to astound and mesmerize audiences at major venues on three continents.
 Yakushev received his first award at age 12 as a prizewinner of the Young Artists Concerto Competition in his native St. Petersburg.
 Since then he has received acclaim in North America, Europe, and Asia, including the Winner of the 2005 World Piano Competition which took place in Cincinnati, Ohio.